wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 2. Screenshot-2.gif shows the different captcha positions possible for display on your WordPress Comment form.

-3. Screenshot-3.gif shows the position of the captcha on your WordPress Admin Log In form.
+3. Screenshot-3.gif shows the position of the captcha on your WordPress Admin Log In page.

 4. Screenshot-4.gif shows that region of the Settings panel where the Spam Filter can be configured.